 7. Haasil (2003)

-It was in Dhulia’s debut where everyone in the Bollywood film industry saw the brilliance Irrfan.
+It was during Dhulia’s debut that everyone in the Bollywood film industry saw the brilliance of Irrfan.
 Set against the backdrop of Allahabad University, the film tracks the budding romance between two students: theatre artist Aniruddh (Jimmy Sheirgill) and Niharika (Hrishitaa Bhatt), a strong-minded, popular girl on campus.
 They both get embroiled in a devious game of political manipulation when Niharika catches the fancy of ambitious student leader Rannvijay Singh (Irrfan).
-In more ways than one, this performance created a template for the Hindi film antagonist, at once mercurial without clinging to the mainstream demands of a physicality required for it.
+In more ways than one, this performance created a template for the Hindi film antagonist, at once mercurial, without clinging to the mainstream demands of a physicality required for it.

-From the introduction scene itself, Irrfan infused Singh with a roguishness which was both frightening and entertaining, and at points pointedly disturbing.
-Irrfan portrayed these contradictions with a relaxed body language and subtle tonal shifts that would soon be known as the actor’s signature style.
+From the introduction scene itself, Irrfan infused Singh with a roguishness that was both frightening and entertaining and at points, pointedly disturbing.
+Irrfan portrayed these contradictions with relaxed body language and subtle tonal shifts that would soon be known as the actor’s signature style.
 He won his first Filmfare in the category of Best Villain for Haasil.

 6. Qissa (2013)